hoangduytran/blender-manual/manual/editors/preferences/file_paths.rst

 Import Method
-   Determines how data is managed when an asset is imported, unless overridden by the :ref:`Asset Browser <bpy.types.FileAssetSelectParams.import_type>`.
+   Determines how data is managed when an asset is imported, unless overridden by the :ref:`Asset Browser <bpy.types.FileAssetSelectParams.import_method>`.

    :Link:
       *Same as* :menuselection:`File --> Link...`